qulle/oltb/README_INTERNAL.md

 9. [Author](#author)

 ## Branches
 The `main` branch always holds the latest features that are considered done.
-The latest commit from the main branch is available on the demo-page hosted on the `gh-pages` branch.
+The latest commit from the main branch is available on the demo-page hosted in the `gh-pages` branch.

 ## Get started
 The dev-environment uses NPM so you need to have [Node.js](https://nodejs.org/en/) installed.
 I use Node version *18.12.0* and NPM version *8.16.0*.